Physical Challenge: Paraplegia

 Sports: Paracycling, Paratriathlon, Alpine Skiing, Mountain Biking

-Bio: Muffy Davis began skiing at age three.
-In the snow-covered mountains of Sun Valley, Idaho, she dedicated much of her time to training for the Olympic Games and as a teen was a top-ranked junior ski racer.
-At the age of 15, her dreams of competing alongside the world’s best skiers came to a halt when she lost control on a ski run at Bald Mountain and, at a speed of over 45 miles per hour, crashed into a safety fence and trees.
-The crash left her paralyzed from the chest down.
+Muffy Davis began skiing at age three.
+She dedicated much of her time to training for the Olympic Games and as a teen was a top-ranked junior ski racer.
+At the age of 15, her dreams of competing alongside the world’s best skiers came to a halt when she lost control on a ski run at Bald Mountain, leaving her paralyzed from the chest down.